christian-carnate/christian-carnate.github.io/_posts/2023-12-30-Passing-the-CompTIA-Trifecta.md

 ## Conclusion

 I hope this article will assist you in your CompTIA certification journey.
-If I have any more tips, then I will update this article.
+I will continually update this article as the Security+ SY0-601 is phased out in July 2024 and new A+ and Network+ exams come out in late 2024 and early 2025.
+If you have any questions, then feel free to contact me through Discord or connect with me via LinkedIn to message me.
+I will happily answer questions that are compliant with the CompTIA Candidate Agreement.